AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/get-started-resource-management.md

   </ul> </li>
  <li>Manage permissions on the projects you want to manage resources for.</li>
  <li> <p>Designated as a Resource Manager for projects to use the Scheduling tool. </p> <note type="tip">
-   This is not required for using the
+   This is not required for using the Resource Planner and&nbsp;the Workload Balancer.
-   <span>Resource Planner</span> and&nbsp;the
-   <span>Workload Balancer</span>.
   </note> </li>
 </ul>

 For information about the access needed to budget resources, see the article [Access needed to budget resources](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).

-For information about the access needed to manage resources in the `Workload Balancer`, see [Access needed to manage resources in the Workload Balancer](../../resource-mgmt/workload-balancer/access-needed-manage-resources-balancer.md).
+For information about the access needed to manage resources in the Workload Balancer, see [Access needed to manage resources in the Workload Balancer](../../resource-mgmt/workload-balancer/access-needed-manage-resources-balancer.md).

 ##  Prerequisites for accurate resource management

-You must meet a set of requirements before you can efficiently use the resource management tools in `Workfront`.
+You must meet a set of requirements before you can efficiently use the resource management tools in Workfront.

-For information about what the requirements are for each resource management tool in  `Workfront` see the following:
+For information about what the requirements are for each resource management tool in&nbsp;Workfront see the following:

-* The section "Prerequisites for working in the `Resource Planner`" in the article [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md).
+* The section "Prerequisites for working in the Resource Planner" in the article [Resource Planner overview](../../resource-mgmt/resource-planning/get-started-resource-planner.md).
 * The section "Prerequisites" in the article [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).
-* The section "Best practices for using the `Workload Balancer`" in the article [Overview of the Workload Balancer](../../resource-mgmt/workload-balancer/overview-workload-balancer.md).
+* The section "Best practices for using the Workload Balancer" in the article [Overview of the Workload Balancer](../../resource-mgmt/workload-balancer/overview-workload-balancer.md).
 * [Access needed to budget resources](../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md).
 * [Access needed to manage resources in the Workload Balancer](../../resource-mgmt/workload-balancer/access-needed-manage-resources-balancer.md).